-Using an External Reference
+Using An External Reference

-When the AD7854/AD7854L are powered up, the parts are powered up from one of two conditions.
-First, when the power supplies are initially powered up and, secondly, when the parts are powered up from a software power-down (see last section).
+When the AD7859/AD7859L are powered up, the parts are powered up from one of two conditions.
+First, when the power supplies are initially powered up and, secondly, when the parts are powered up from either a hardware or software power-down (see last section).

-When AV{DD} and DV{DD} are powered up, the AD7854/AD7854L enters a mode whereby the CONVST signal initiates a timeout followed by a self-calibration.
+When AV{DD} and DV{DD} are powered up, the AD7859/AD7859Lenters a mode whereby the CONVST signal initiates a timeout followed by a self-calibration.
 The total time taken for this timeout and calibration is approximately 70 ms-see Calibration on Power-Up in the calibration section of this data sheet.
-The powerup calibration mode can be disabled if the user writes to the control register before a CONVST signal is applied.
-If the timeout and self-calibration are disabled, then the user must take into account the time required by the AD7854/AD7854L to power up before a self-calibration is carried out.
-This power-up time is the time taken for the AD7854/AD7854L to power up when power is first applied (300 μs typ) or the time it takes the external reference to settle to the 12-bit level-whichever is the longer.
+During power-up the functionality of the SLEEP pin is disabled, i.e., the part will not power down until the end of the calibration if SLEEP is tied logic low.
+The power-up calibration mode can be disabled if the user writes to the control register before a CONVST signal is applied.
+If the time out and self-calibration are disabled, then the user must take into account the time required by the AD7859/AD7859L to power up before a selfcalibration is carried out.
+This power-up time is the time taken for the AD7859/AD7859L to power up when power is first applied (300 μs typ) or the time it takes the external reference to settle to the 12-bit level-whichever is the longer.

-The AD7854/AD7854L powers up from a full software powerdown in 5 μ s typ.
-This limits the throughput which the part is capable of to 100 kSPS for the AD7854 and 60 kSPS for the AD7854L when powering down between conversions.
-Figure 21 shows how a full power-down between conversions is implemented using the $\overline{\text{CONVST}}$ pin.
-The user first selects the power-down between conversions option by setting the power management bits, PMGT1 and PMGT0, to 0 and 1 respectively in the control register (see last section).
-In this mode the AD7854/AD7854L automatically enters a full power-down at the end of a conversion, i.e., when BUSY goes low.
+The AD7859/AD7859L powers up from a full hardware or software power-down in 5 μs typ.
+This limits the throughput which the part is capable of to 100 kSPS for the AD7859 and 60 kSPS for the AD7859L when powering down between conversions.
+Figure 21 shows how power-down between conversions is implemented using the CONVST pin.
+The user first selects the power-down between conversions option by using the SLEEP pin and the power management bits, PMGT1 and PMGT0, in the control register.
+See last section.
+In this mode the AD7859/ AD7859L automatically enters a full power-down at the end of a conversion, i.e., when BUSY goes low.
 The falling edge of the next CONVST pulse causes the part to power up.
-Assuming the external reference is left powered up, the AD7854/AD7854L should be ready for normal operation $5 \,\mu s$ after this falling edge.
-The rising edge of $\overline{\text{CONVST}}$ initiates a conversion so the CONVST pulse should be at least 5 μs wide.
+Assuming the external reference is left powered up, the AD7859/AD7859L should be ready for normal operation 5 μs after this falling edge.
+The rising edge of \overline{CONVST} initiates a conversion so the CONVST pulse should be at least 5 μs wide.
 The part automatically powers down on completion of the conversion.
 Where the software convert start is used, the part may be powered up in software before a conversion is initiated.

 Figure 21.
-Using the CONVST Pin to Power Up the AD7854 for a Conversion
+Using the CONVST Pin to Power Up the AD7859 for a Conversion